 We have a large heated salt water pool (summer only) and spa to enjoy while staying with us.
 Guest computers are available and the wifi can be used throughout the building.

 Our facilities are available for non-guests ie shower, kitchens or pool and spa only $5 per person, we are open between 8.00am – 9.00pm, sign in at reception. (winter months 8.00am – 7.00pm)

 The hostel is only 5 minute walk to the town centre, and across the road from Whale Watch.
 The best bakery in town is situated right beside us and grocery stores only minutes away.

-The intercity bus can drop you off outside the hostel, ask the driver when you start your journey.
+The intercity bus can drop you off outside the hostel if you are coming from Picton, ask the driver when you start your journey.
 We have plenty of parking space and it’s free to use.
 Luggage storage short term is available, if needed ask at reception.